-Look for a marine engine where all the main maintenance points, such as oil dipstick, sump pump, filters and belts are mounted on the [ front of the engine ] where they are accessible without dismantling the marine engine bay compartment.
-A small yacht’s inboard marine engine is often located under the companionway steps with the steps being removable allowing access to the engine.
+When doing recommended maintenance on an inboard boat, look at a marine engine, check where all the main maintenance points, such as oil dipstick, sump pump, filters and belts are mounted.
+Preferably they should be on the [ front of the engine ] where they are accessible without dismantling the engine bay compartment.
+A small yacht’s inboard engine is often located under the companionway steps with the steps being removable allowing access to the engine.

 The marine gearbox is only contains head, astern and neutral gears.
 The gearbox is often designed with a down-angle at the output end, enabling the marine engine to be installed on a horizontal level.

 Volvo Penta Marine makes the [ Saildrive ] which combines the advantages of both inboard and outboard motor installations.

 A right angle gearbox incorporates an outboard-type 'leg', projecting through the bottom of the boat with a folding propeller.
 The whole assembly is uncomplicated to install and the folding propeller eliminates drag when sailing.

 Most inboard marine engines are cooled by water and the basic system has raw salt water circulating around the engine, cooling it and helping to silence the exhaust system.
 These marine engine cooling systems eventually corroded the engine's water channels.